valkey-io/valkey-py/docs/redismodules.rst

 ------

-ValkeyGraph Commands
+RedisGraph Commands
 *******************

-These are the commands for interacting with the `ValkeyGraph module <https://valkeygraph.io>`_.
+These are the commands for interacting with the `RedisGraph module <https://valkeygraph.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create a graph, adding two nodes**